Bridging the divide: axion searches and axino phenomenology at colliders: Joint interpretation of direct detection, astrophysical searches, and collider experiments

-In the lower panel of Fig.~\ref{fig:collider-direct-comparison}, $\tan(\beta)$ is taken to be 10, and to be conservative, the minimum coupling within lattice QCD uncertainties is used.
+In the lower panel of figure~\ref{fig:collider-direct-comparison}, $\tan(\beta)$ is taken to be 10, and to be conservative, the minimum coupling within lattice QCD uncertainties is used.
 The axion-electron coupling is also model-dependent and may have contributions at tree level and higher order contributions due to the photon coupling~\cite{gavrilyukNewConstraintsAxion2022, choiPrecisionAxionPhysics2021}.
-DFSZ axions have a tree-level coupling which depends on $\tan(\beta)$ ($\propto \frac{1}{3}\cos^{2}(\beta)$)~\cite{gavrilyukNewConstraintsAxion2022, choiPrecisionAxionPhysics2021}.
-The electron coupling limit shown in Fig.~\ref{fig:collider-direct-comparison} was converted to a limit on $f_{a}$ using this model-dependent tree-level coupling.
-The lower panel of Fig.~\ref{fig:collider-direct-comparison} demonstrates that the collider search for the higgsino and axino can complement the astrophysical constraints on the axion.
+DFSZ axions have a tree-level coupling to electrons which depends on $\tan(\beta)$ ($\propto \frac{1}{3}\cos^{2}(\beta)$)~\cite{gavrilyukNewConstraintsAxion2022, choiPrecisionAxionPhysics2021}.
+The electron coupling limit shown in figure~\ref{fig:collider-direct-comparison} was converted to a limit on $f_{a}$ using this model-dependent tree-level coupling.
+The lower panel of figure~\ref{fig:collider-direct-comparison} demonstrates that the collider search for the higgsino and axino can complement the astrophysical constraints on the axion.

 Additional constraints on other values of $f_{a}$ could come from collider searches targeting different lifetimes.
-ATLAS has conducted a search for a prompt NLSP decaying into an stable LSP axino, but did not attempt to interpret the results as a limit on $f_{a}$ as was done in this work~\cite{ATLAS:2021yqv}.
+ATLAS has conducted a search for a prompt NLSP decaying into a stable LSP axino, but did not attempt to interpret the results as a limit on $f_{a}$ as was done in this work~\cite{ATLAS:2021yqv}.
 Whereas the search discussed here would require $f_{a}$ to be large enough to create a displaced vertex but not so large that the NLSPs decay outside of the detector, a prompt search would have sensitivity to arbitrarily small values of $f_{a}$ with a cutoff in sensitivity once the decay becomes too long-lived to be considered prompt.
 Given that the lifetime of the NLSP becomes shorter with increasing NLSP mass, we would also expect the prompt search to have more sensitivity for larger NLSP masses.
-The bands shown in Fig.~\ref{fig:collider-direct-comparison} are for values of $m_{\tilde{a}}$ and $m_{\tilde{\chi}_{1}^{0}}$ which are not excluded by prompt searches~\cite{ATLAS:2021yqv}, but if the constraints from prompt searches were shown for smaller $m_{\tilde{a}}$, they would generally lie above the bands for displaced vertex searches.
+The bands shown in figure~\ref{fig:collider-direct-comparison} are for values of $m_{\tilde{a}}$ and $m_{\tilde{\chi}_{1}^{0}}$ which are not excluded by prompt searches~\cite{ATLAS:2021yqv}, but if the constraints from prompt searches were shown for smaller $m_{\tilde{a}}$, they would generally lie above the bands for displaced vertex searches.